Ronald Brittain: Early life

 Brittain was born in Gordon Terrace, Aigburth Vale, Liverpool, the son of a gardener.
 After leaving school, he worked in a local butcher's shop until 1917, when he enlisted in the King's (Liverpool) Regiment during the First World War.

 Military service

-Brittany transferred into the South Wales Borderers, where his imposing height of six feet three inches soon saw him promoted.
+Brittain transferred into the South Wales Borderers, where his imposing height of six feet three inches soon saw him promoted.
 Eventually Brittain transferred to the Coldstream Guards.

 He was attached to the training staff at the Royal Military College, Sandhurst, where he became well known for his parade ground bellow.

 Known to the cadets as "The Voice", he was credited as the originator of that phrase so beloved of sergeant majors: "You 'orrible little man!".
 It was said he could reduce gentleman cadets — many of them foreign princes and titled sons of the aristocracy — to trembling wrecks.

 In his later years, he was assigned the position of Regimental Sergeant Major of the Guards Depot.
 He also served at Mons Officer Cadet School in Aldershot, where it was estimated that around 40,000 officer cadets passed through his parade ground.